Affordable Care Act Challenges

 Third, insurance premiums will rise.
 This is already known because the ACA requires any insurance company who wants to make a double-digit increase in their rates to explain the increase to the Office of the Insurance Commissioner in their state.
 That office then makes a determination as to if the increase is justifiable.
 According to the Washington Examiner, while there were only 121 requests for double-digit rate hikes for the 2015 calendar year, there were 231 requests for 2016.
 Of those 231 requests, 126 plans asked for a 20 percent increase, 61 asked for a 30 percent increase, 26 plans asked for a 40 percent increase, and 12 plans asked for an increase of 50 percent or more!

 As a Human Resources professional, you are bound to face some challenges with your required reporting in 2016.
-For example, this is the first time you will be required by law to file reporting paperwork with the Internal Revenue Service (IRS), as well as inform your employees about their health care coverage options.
-Reporting on the 2015 tax year is due by January 31, 2016.
-For the IRS, you must complete a Form 1095-C, “Employer-Provided Health Insurance Offer and Coverage,” for each employee.
-When completing this form, there are several issues you may encounter.
+For example, this is the first time you will be required by law to file reporting paperwork with the Challenges with reporting your 2015 tax year data

 For any challenges you may face with reporting your 2015 tax year data, remember that 2016 is a new year, and you can make changes now that will help you with reporting when January 2017 rolls around.